Danielle Nicholls

 Danielle Audrey Nicholls is an English television presenter, radio host, model and singer best known for her presenting of CITV from 1998 to 2001, and Night Fever on Channel 5.
-She hosts a Saturday night entertainment show "Saturday Night Talkaway" on Talk TV with Andre Walker.
+She co-hosts a late Saturday night entertainment and phone in show "The Late Night Phone-In" on Talk TV with Andre Walker.

 Early life

 Nicholls started dancing at the age of 9.
 At 15 she became the All England Modern Dance Champion, and had also passed two Royal Academy of Dance ballet exams with honours.
 She attended Moorside High School, Swinton and Oldham College.
 At about age 18, Nicholls became a member of the band Pure Gossip, and stayed with the group for 18 months.

 Presenting

 In May 1998, out of 900 applicants, she was chosen to present CITV (then known as CiTV), which ran live, six days a week, and had an audience of four million viewers.
 On the show she interviewed celebrities such as, Britney Spears, Justin Timberlake and Victoria Beckham.
 She followed this with a behind-the-scenes special on Home and Away for ITV (TV network).
 On 1 May 2000, Nicholls began presenting the live broadcast ITV Day of Promise show with Eamonn Holmes and Carol Vorderman.
 She also presented the live CITV game show Mad for It.

 After more than three years as a presenter on CITV, Nicholls left in December 2001.

 She returned to children's TV as a presenter in the Saturday morning show Diggit.
 She continued as a presenter of three series of the Channel 5 celebrity karaoke show, Night Fever, until 2002.
 From 2000 to 2002 Nicholls co-hosted Night Fever on UK Channel 5, and its spin-off Beach Fever.

 She appeared in the second series of Sooty Heights.
 In July 2002, Nicholls took over the continuity announcements for Sky Movies.
 She left in October 2003.
 In 2003, Nicholls toured the country with Mark Speight in the Speight of the Art roadshow.

 In 2004, Nicholls presented on Tyne Tees the series, The Unprofessionals, where, along with co-presenter Giles Vickers-Smith, she was given different challenges, including pole dancing, a children's party entertainer, a drain unblocker and a taxidermist.

 During Christmas 2004–05, Nicholls was a presenter on the NTL Broadband UK channel.
 Nicholls became one of the presenters of Text2Date, a programme that encouraged participants to meet and date using mobile phone text messages.

 Nicholls' guest appearances on programmes include Trisha, The Last Word, This Morning, Bedrock, Boys & Girls, Dick & Dom in da Bungalow, Sport on 5 and Granada Soccer Night.
 She was also the voice behind the late night documentary series about North West nightlife called Party Fever which was shown on Granada.

 Nicholls presented a radio show on Salford City Radio with her sister on 94.4FM, until March 2016.

 Nicholls also presented and games on a Twitch channel with her sister (Jodie) and brother (Dean) known as BiigNoobs.